 Upgrades and Addons

 Here are some of the upgrades and extra features you can add to your policy:

 Road service – You have to select this coverage to opt-in and have it included on your policy, but if you do, State Farm will cover the bill for any towing or labor services you need.

 Rental Car Reimbursements – This coverage will extend to meals, lodging, and transportation too if you happen to be far from home when the accident debilitating your vehicle happens to strike.

 You can earn discounts with the following State Farm programs:

 Anti-theft – Although standard in most vehicles nowadays, there are varying degrees of complexity and effectiveness in anti-theft systems.
 State Farm will give you a discount for more active measures.

 Defensive Driving – Depending on what state you reside in, your local Bureau or Department of Motor Vehicles may offer defensive driving courses.
-If you take one, State Farm will give you a percentage off your policy.
+State Farm will give you a percentage off your policy if you take one.